MrAhile/K8s-CKA/2-Workloads/secret.md

 type: Opaque
 ```

-3. Create a Pod named *test*, with a single container based on the *alpine* image.
+3. Create a Pod named *test*, with a single container based on the *alpine* image and running the "sleep 10000" command.
 Make sure this Pod has access to the content of the Secret in the */secrets/credentials* folder in the container's filesystem

 ```
 apiVersion: v1